Run Kestra Tasks as Serverless Containers on Google Cloud Run

 jobs

-Once the task completes, the Cloud Run container is automatically terminated to free up resources.
+After the task completes, the Cloud Run job is automatically deleted to free up resources.

 Was this page helpful?